 Funding Support for International Graduates

-- Funding Support for graduate international students is administered by the Graduate School and by the academic department in which the international student will pursue his/her master’s or doctoral degree.
+- Funding Support for graduate international students is administered by the Graduate School and by academic departments.

 - Additional funding options exist.
 Please see the Graduate School for further information.

 - Graduate Assistantships which require part-time teaching, laboratory assistance, research, or other assistance are available in a number of fields.
-These assistantships may be funded by external grants and contracts.
 Certain academic departments offer graduate instructorships, which involves direct responsibility for teaching one or more courses.

-- Application for a graduate assistantship/instructorship should be made directly to the academic department in which the applicant will pursue a degree.
+- Application for a graduate assistantship/instructorship are made directly to the academic department in which the applicant will pursue a degree.

 Tuition Support for Graduate Assistants